basho/riak_shell/README.md

 Those shells go through some complex process spawning stuff to ensure that the stacktrace on evaluation is clean.
 That is not relevant for riakshell.

 The reason for implementing the shell as 3-mode is because it keeps the different command syntaxes seperate, but thoughts/comments on that are welcome.

+Although there are no -spec() annotations this is actually an example of spec-first development.